Asset Integrity: One Step, Two Steps, Three Steps

 We have customers embracing cloud-based SaaS provision, clearly understanding the value of controlling all their own data, directly connected with SAP or other systems.
 They have made the step-change forward and their mindset has also changed to consider that they do not have to have all their software physically on their own servers, nor do they need to conduct EX inspections by hand using pen and paper, or by transferring the data into a complex but limited spreadsheet.

-Many of our customers are still at Step One and will be for some time.
-Others, like Equinor and Total are pushing for more.
 Our business is leading the way in developing third step platforms and when the energy industry is ready to share data, we will already be there, with the platforms, security, and operational excellence they already experience.
-As we stand on the cusp of greater post-pandemic freedoms, it is my hope that our industry takes a brave step forward and fully champions digital transformation to garner all the 360 degree benefits it brings.
+As we move on from the pandemic, it is my hope that our industry takes a brave step forward and fully champions digital transformation to garner all the 360 degree benefits it brings.
 It is incumbent on Arnlea to make that transformation seamless as possible, with technology that is leading edge, with easy-to-understand integration combined with customer service excellence.
 In other words, working with Arnlea will unite the IT architecture.
 And that’s a challenge we’re embracing.

-For more information on Arnlea’s experience and capabilities contact the Business Development team, by calling +44 1224 620000 or emailing email@example.com.
+Want to know more about One?
+And more information on Arnlea’s experience and capabilities?
+Contact the Business Development team, by calling +44 1224 620000 or emailing firstname.lastname@example.org.